zimolzak/fun-with-likert/README.md

 Results
 ========

-Here is a table of *p* values, comparing group A to group B, for each of the 6 questions.
+Below is a table of *p* values, comparing group A to group B, for each of the 6 questions.
 The following statistical tests (columns in the table) are tried: